 - In the WordPress Users menu, edit the account(s) to have access to your premium podcast.
 Under the “Role” drop down, select “Premium Subscriber.”
 The user(s) will now have access to the password protected podcast feed by using their WordPress username and password.

 Specific Instructions for Third Party Membership and Single Sign-on Plugins

 - Premium Podcasting Q and A

-Important notes about Premium Podcasting
+Important Notes about Premium Podcasting

-Premium (password protected) podcast feeds are by their nature, private.
+Premium (password protected) podcast feeds are, by their nature, private.
 Because of this, these podcast feeds cannot be submitted to podcast directories such as Apple Podcasts.
 We recommend a strategy where you provide free supplemental content to submit to podcast directories including Apple Podcasts as a way to promote your premium podcast.
-The free podcast could be a 5-minute sample from each premium episode or simply a short format version of your premium extended format.
+The free podcast could be a five-minute sample from each premium episode or simply a short format version of your premium extended format.

 Podcast apps that support premium podcasting

 The following list comprise confirmed podcast apps that support premium podcasting.
 This is not an exclusive list, there may be more applications that support premium podcasting.